incidentcopilot-hub/property-management-webapp/README.md

-# property-management-webapp
+# Property Management MVP

-MVP for property management web application for private landlords
+Scaffold for a property management MVP with backend, frontend, and infrastructure directories.